Roger Rabbit short films: Plot

-While Roger is gone, Herman spies Jessica (who is clad in a nurse outfit) pushing a cart of milk bottles and gives chase, eventually following a runaway milk bottle into the emergency room where Roger is strapped to the table while the surgeons had disappeared for a lunch break.
+While Roger is gone, Herman spies Jessica (who is clad in a nurse's outfit) pushing a cart of milk bottles and gives chase, eventually following a runaway milk bottle into the emergency room, where Roger is strapped to the table while the surgeons have disappeared for a lunch break.
 Herman mistakes a large surgical laser for a bottle and climbs up onto it, nearly dissecting Roger in the process.
-The laser detaches itself from the ceiling and flings a table of scalpels and hypodermic needles at Roger, who avoids them, but is electrocuted in the process.
+The laser detaches itself from the ceiling and flings a table of scalpels and hypodermic needles at Roger, who avoids them but is electrocuted in the process.
 The laser flies around the room and lodges itself under Roger's stretcher and sends him and Herman both ejecting from the emergency room and causing Roger to gag up the rattle, and when Baby Herman to again swallow it before crashing into a wheelchair, they then fly down the hall and into an open elevator shaft due to wet floors causing the wheelchair they landed on to skid out of control.
-Baby Herman's diaper parachutes him safely to a floor while Roger ends up getting crushed by an elevator where Droopy is in while trying to catch Herman.
-Eventually, they end up in a room with piles of gas pumps which are ignited and send them the pair launching miles into the air.
-As they fall, Herman coughs up the rattle, and causes Roger to swallow it again.
+Baby Herman's diaper parachutes him safely to the floor, while Roger gets crushed by an elevator where Droopy is, while trying to catch Herman.
+Eventually, they end up in a room with piles of gas pumps, which ignite and send them, the pair, launching miles into the air.
+As they fall, Herman coughs up the rattle, and Roger swallows it again.
 As they crash back into the hospital, Roger crashes through several floors before landing smack down on the receptionist floor in the hospital.
 As he recovers, Baby Herman lands on Roger, causing him to cough up the rattle again, finally ending their adventure.
-But when Roger's celebration is short lived when he sees the bill for their rampant destruction and faints that he didn't win again, Herman then crawls over to the rattle and as the screen fades to black there is a gulping sound as he again swallows the rattle.
+But when Roger's celebration is short-lived, he sees the bill for their rampant destruction and faints, realizing he didn't win again.
+Herman then crawls over to the rattle, and as the screen fades to black, there is a gulping sound as he again swallows the rattle.

-During the end credits, however, Herman spits the rattle out, and angrily threatens more trouble if he has to swallow the rattle again.
-After attempting to cool Baby Herman down, Roger is greeted by Jessica who seductively suggests they go home and play a little patty cake, in which a love stricken Roger coos as they walk off.
+During the end credits, however, Herman spits the rattle out and angrily threatens more trouble if he has to swallow the rattle again.
+After attempting to cool Baby Herman down, Roger is greeted by Jessica, who seductively suggests they go home and play a little patty cake, in which a love-stricken Roger coos as they walk off.